HenrikMoe/Shipyard-Jinsei.ai/README.md

 # Shipyard + Jinsei.ai

-Various data transformation and validation solutions powered by Jax Tensorflow and GPT/Grok.
+Various campaign media data transformation and validation solutions powered by Jax Tensorflow and GPT/Grok.

 ## How Jinsei.ai solutions will help Shipyard: